 What do you enjoy most about working as a UX consultant?

-I especially enjoy the diversity of projects I get to work on across industries and being able to collaborate with colleagues with vastly different expertise and backgrounds.
-You really get to learn a lot from the set up.
-Another thing I love is that I touch on such a variety of different components.
-I’m not just thinking purely about design and user experience, but also about what that means for the business.
+And I love that I touch on such a variety of different components.
+As I said, I’m not just thinking purely about design and user experience, but also about what that means for the business.
 That’s what’s really great about my work; I can collaborate with different people across different work streams and really align to make a positive impact.

-You’ve gone from working in content marketing to learning UX and now working as a senior UX consultant at McKinsey.
+You’ve made a career change from marketing into UX and are now working as a senior UX consultant at McKinsey.
 What’s been the steepest learning curve for you so far?

-My whole experience has been a learning curve to be honest.
+My whole experience has been a learning curve though, to be honest.
 At McKinsey, the hours are long, but as my dad keeps telling me, it’s like they’re paying me to go to school.
 I’m learning a lot while working there; it’s like a career accelerator!
-And I was promoted after one year, so super fast.
+And I was promoted after one year.
 In general, I’ve learned to communicate better, and to help key stakeholders understand the overarching message.
-That’s really crucial in this role.
+That’s really crucial as a UX consultant.

 Where do you see yourself in five or ten years from now?